La Cañada Flintridge, California: History

+The Tongva were first to settle in the area.
+Local villages included Tejungna (now the city of Tujunga, west of La Cañada) and Hahamongna (now Hahamongna Watershed Park, east of La Cañada), connected by a network of trails, which passed through what is now La Cañada Flintridge.
+They made extensive use of the live oaks which still are common in La Cañada, as a source of food and shelter.
+In 1771, the Tongva were enslaved by missionaries at Mission San Gabriel Arcángel, resulting in their other name: Gabrielinos.

 La Cañada

 During the Spanish and Mexican eras, the area was known as Rancho La Cañada.
 La Cañada comes from the Spanish word cañada ([kaˈɲaða]), meaning 'canyon', 'gorge', or 'ravine'.

-In December 1933 and January 1934, the La Cañada Valley was severely flooded in the Crescenta Valley flood (1933 and 1934).
+It is unrelated to the name of the country of Canada.

+In 1875, Rancho La Cañada was purchased by two business partners, Jacob Lanterman and Adolphus Williams.
+Over the next several decades, development was slow, largely owing to the scarcity of sources of water, but some orchards growing stone fruit or oranges were present.
+Another attraction was the air quality, with a high concentration of tuberculosis sufferers and their families emigrating to convalesce in a place with notably clear air.

 Flintridge

-Flintridge was named after its developer, United States Senator Frank P. Flint.
+Flintridge was named after its developer, United States senator Frank P. Flint.

 Flintridge comprises the southern part of the city, covering the northern flank of the San Rafael Hills, but more generally including most areas south of Foothill Blvd.
 The eastern part, even north of Foothill Blvd, was also originally considered Flintridge and is still home to the Flintridge Riding Club and Flintridge Preparatory School.

 Incorporation

 On November 30, 1976, the cities of Flintridge and La Cañada were merged into a single incorporated city named "La Cañada Flintridge".

-In a 2015 issue of Forbes, La Cañada Flintridge ranked as the 121st most expensive U.S. city.